snowplow/documentation/docs/collecting-data/collecting-from-own-applications/golang-tracker/initialization/index.md

 The package can now be referred to as `sp` rather than `tracker`.

-You will also need to import a `storage` implementation for the `emitter` - you can select from two that we have created or implement your own following the defined interface.
+You will also need to import a `storage` implementation for the `emitter` - you can select from two that we have created or implement your own following the supplied interface.

-The in-memory or SQLite3 implementations can be pulled from the following packages:
+The `in-memory` or `SQLite3` implementations can be pulled from the following packages:

 ```go
 import storagememory "github.com/snowplow/snowplow-golang-tracker/v3/pkg/storage/memory" // Maps to tracker.InitStorageMemory() in v2